 26 November 2022

-Young Seychellois entrepreneur, Mariette Dine explains what the Monaco Explorations mission in the Indian Ocean has brought her in terms of experience in relation to her professional activities.
-She is developing a project on the use of algae for the manufacture of bio plastics.
-Mariette is supported in her projects by the Seychelles Conservation and Climate Adaptation Trust (SeyCCAT).
-This organisation strategically invests in ocean stakeholders to generate new learning, bold action and sustainable blue prosperity in Seychelles.
+A young Seychellois entrepreneur, Mariette Dine tells us what the Monaco Explorations mission to the Indian Ocean has brought her in terms of experience in pursuing her professional activities.
+She is developing a project on the use of algae to manufacture bio-plastics.
+Mariette’s projects are supported by the Seychelles Conservation and Climate Adaptation Trust (SeyCCAT).
+This organization strategically invests in ocean stakeholders to generate new learning, bold action and sustainable blue prosperity in Seychelles.

 My first experience of a mission at sea.

-Students and young researchers and entrepreneurs from Seychelles and Mauritius on board the S.A.
-Agulhas II, with Francis Marsac, coordinator of the scientific operations on the Saya de Malha Bank.
+Students and young researchers and entrepreneurs from Seychelles and Mauritius aboard the S.A.
+Agulhas II, with Francis Marsac, coordinator of scientific operations on the Saya de Malha shoal.
 Indian Ocean Mission.17_11_2022©Sundy Ramah_MonacoExplorations

 Mariette Dine with the ROV team©MonacoExplorations